Liozon/WebexTeams-AvailaBOT/README.md

 ## AvailaBOT in a nutshell

-This PowerShell script will notify you when a contact is available in Webex Teams, for a chat of a call.
+This PowerShell script will notify you when a contact is available in Webex Teams, for a chat or call.

 ## How to use it